Integral topological Hochschild homology of connective complex K-theory: Preliminaries

 Therefore, this is the filtration that constructs the K\"unneth spectral sequence.
-We then see that the K\"unneth filtration is compatible with the coalgebra structure since it is induced by the map
+We then see that the K\"unneth filtration is compatible with the coalgebra structure since the comultiplication is induced by the map

 of filtered spectra.

 It follows that the element $\sigma^2 x_k$ is primitive, since $\Delta (\sigma^2 x_k)$ must have K\"unneth filtration $1$, and the only possibility is $\sigma^2 x_k\otimes1 + 1\otimes\sigma^2 x_k$.
 Conversely, any primitive element in $\THH_\ast(R/S)$ must be detected by a primitive element in the associated graded group.
 But in the associated graded group, the primitives are linear combinations of $\sigma^2 x_i$'s, since it is a divided power coalgebra.
 This proves (b).